 In 1968, to honor and commemorate the 400th anniversary of the founding of the world's earliest strain of Unitarianism, Rev. Dana McLean Greeley, president of the Unitarian Universalist Association (UUA), commissioned journalist China Altman and photographer Ivan Massar to undertake a journey as tourists into Transylvania in March of 1968.
 Their mission: to capture in words and images what life might it have been like 400 years earlier when Francis David was debating for the Antitrinitarian viewpoint and for religious freedom, and what it was now like under the dictator Nicolae Ceaușescu's communist government of Romania.

 The result was the 400th Anniversary Issue of the UUA NOW magazine published in the Summer of 1968.

 Above: Cover ~ Somewhere on the vast Hungarian plains ~ as China drove their rented VW Beetle from Vienna across the breadth of Hungary towards Transylvania ~ Ivan captured a typical Hungarian farmstead with its characteristic well sweep slanting into a sunset sky. (cover copyright © 1968 UUA, Image copyright © Ivan Massar)

-Introduction to this production
+Introduction to this On-Line production

-As we approach the 450th anniversary of the founding of Unitarianism in Transylvania, looking out from our position in a world now seeming to veer away from a long and hard won trajectory toward peace, love and tolerance, it seems fitting to look back almost 50 years to the 400th anniversary and how it was commemorated and celebrated by the UUA.
+As celebrate the 450th anniversary of the founding of Unitarianism in Transylvania, looking out from our position in a world now seeming to veer away from a long and hard won trajectory toward peace, love and tolerance, it seems fitting to look back almost 50 years to the 400th anniversary and how it was commemorated and celebrated by the UUA.